nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/opencore/module5.md

 ## Topics:

+1. Why open results?
+     - Amplifying the impact of your research
+     - How sharing results and getting credit is changing
+     - Equity and open access.
+1. Sharing results
+     - Preprints
+     - Executable notebooks
+     - Blogs, social media, video tutorials…
+1. Open Science as advocacy (e.g., your own rights as an author, advocating for open access for others)

+Other possible options...

 1. The reproducibility crisis and how we can combat it with open science
     1. The “three levels of reproducibility”